It’s always better to give than receive, especially when you’re helping those less fortunate.

 He recently turned 38 and celebrated with Birthday Charity Bash 6.
 The pictures I was sent from the event confirm that a “good time was had by all.”

-Guests brought canned food items for The Cabbage Path Settlement House in Louisville, Ky.
+Guests brought canned food items for The Cabbage Patch Settlement House in Louisville, Ky.
 The nonprofit Christian organization helps at-risk children, youth and their families become self-sufficient by maximizing their potential.

 Brooks’ friend, Matt Nentwick, told me he hosted this year’s event on March 5.
 While planning the bash, Nentwick contacted Totally Promotional about ordering customized 16-oz. stadium cups to give guests as a keepsake.
 What a neat idea!